18603027075/react-native-refresh-loadmore-scrollview/README.md

 use:

+  npm install react-native-refresh-loadmore-scrollview --save

-  in Setting.gradle add include and projectDir config like this:
+  in android Setting.gradle add include and projectDir config like this:

   rootProject.name = 'example'